Lalasa1234/CyberbullyingDetection/README.md

 *- For sentiment analysis, bidirectional semantic comprehension is important, hence not choosing GPT (which is appropriate for text generation*

-*- It has the same capability of distillation loss calculation and Masked Language Modeling(MLM) like that of BERT*
+*- It has the same capability of distillation loss calculation and Masked Language Modeling(MLM) like that of BERT, but lighter and faster*

 *- As part of text cleaning, the text is going to be small capped, hence using the uncased model version as capping has not significance here*